PGDip in Paediatric Infectious Diseases

 Paediatrics

-The Department of Paediatrics has major research interests in developmental immunology and haematology, infectious diseases of infancy and childhood, mucosal immunology, HIV infection and immune control, design, development and testing of vaccines, neuromuscular biology, the origins of childhood leukaemia, paediatric neuroimaging, and in paediatric molecular genetics.
+The department has major research interests in developmental immunology and haematology, infectious diseases of infancy and childhood, mucosal immunology, HIV infection and immune control, design, development and testing of vaccines, neuromuscular biology, the origins of childhood leukaemia, paediatric neuroimaging, and in paediatric molecular genetics.
+Its work spans from early proof-of-concept fundamental science all the way up to its application in clinical settings.

-As a graduate student, you will conduct research within an expanding department that has over 30 DPhil students and 270 members of staff including clinical practitioners, research scientists, support staff and academic visitors.
+As a graduate student, you will join an expanding department that has around 30 DPhil students and 270 members of staff including clinical practitioners, research scientists, support staff and academic visitors.

 Funding